ustyuzhanina/news-explorer-api/README.md

 __Users__:

 - /signup - POST request creates new user (to create a valid req.body please refer to ./models/user.js_)
-- /signin - POST request enables the user's authorization and saves a newly generated token to cookie.
+- /signin - POST request enables the user's authorization and saves a newly generated token to cookie
+- /signout - GET request removes the user's token at the server's side
 - /users/me - GET request sends the user's credentials

 __Articles__: